rust-lang/rfcs/text/3516-public-private-dependencies.md

 The warning/error is emitted even when a `pub` item isn't accessible.
 We at least reduced the impact of this by not marking dependencies as private for `crate-type=["bin"]`.

-You can't definitively lint when a `pub = true` is unused since it may depend on which platform or features.
+You can't definitively lint when a `public = true` is unused since it may depend on which platform or features.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 ## Misc

-- `Cargo.toml`: instead of `pub` (named after the [Rust keyword](https://doc.rust-lang.org/reference/visibility-and-privacy.html), we could name the field `public` (like [RFC 1977]) or name the field `visibility = "<public|private>"`
+- `Cargo.toml`: instead of `public` (like [RFC 1977]), we could name the field `pub` (named after the [Rust keyword](https://doc.rust-lang.org/reference/visibility-and-privacy.html) or name the field `visibility = "<public|private>"`
-  - The parallel with Rust seemed worth pursuing
+  - `pub` has a nice parallel with Rust
+  - `pub`: Cargo doesn't use abbreviations as much as Rust (though some are used)
   - `pub` could be seen as ambiguous with `publish`
+  - `public` already is reserved and requires a `cargo_features`, meaning using it requires an MSRV bump
   - While `visibility` would offer greater flexibility, it is unclear if we need that flexibility and if the friction of any feature leveraging it would be worth it
-  - In the end, we went with `pub` because `public` would prevent our "no MSRV bump" approach because cargo versions exist with `public` being reserved
 - `rustc`: Instead of `allow` by default for pre-2024 editions, we could warn by default
   - More people would get the benefit of the feature now
   - However, this would be extremely noisy and likely make people grumpy
+  - If we did this, we'd likely want to not require an MSRV bump so people can immediately silence the warning which would require using a key besides `public` (since its already reserved) and treating the field as an unused key when the `-Z` isn't enabled.
-- `Cargo.toml`: Instead of `pub = false` being the default and changing the warning level on an edition boundary, we could instead start with `pub = true` and change the default on an edition boundary.
+- `Cargo.toml`: Instead of `public = false` being the default and changing the warning level on an edition boundary, we could instead start with `public = true` and change the default on an edition boundary.
-  - This would require `cargo fix` marking all dependencies as `pub = true`, while using the warning means we can limit it to only those dependencies that need it.
+  - This would require `cargo fix` marking all dependencies as `public = true`, while using the warning means we can limit it to only those dependencies that need it.
-- `Cargo.toml`: Instead of `pub = false` being the default, we could have a "unchecked" / "unset" state
+- `Cargo.toml`: Instead of `public = false` being the default, we could have a "unchecked" / "unset" state
-  - This would require `cargo fix` marking all dependencies as `pub = true`, while using the warning means we can limit it to only those dependencies that need it.
+  - This would require `cargo fix` marking all dependencies as `public = true`, while using the warning means we can limit it to only those dependencies that need it.
-- `Cargo.toml`: In the long term, we decided on the default being `pub = false` as that is the common case and gives us more information than supporting a `pub = "unchecked"` and having that be the long term solution.
+- `Cargo.toml`: In the long term, we decided on the default being `public = false` as that is the common case and gives us more information than supporting a `public = "unchecked"` and having that be the long term solution.
-- `cargo add`: instead of `--pub <bool>` it could be `--pub` / `--no-pub` like `--optional` or `--public` / `--private`
+- `cargo add`: instead of `--public <bool>` it could be `--public` / `--no-public` like `--optional` or `--public` / `--private`
-- `cargo add`: when adding a dependency, we could automatically add all of its `pub` dependencies.
+- `cargo add`: when adding a dependency, we could automatically add all of its `public` dependencies.
-  - This was passed up as being too noisy, especially when dealing with facade crates, those that fully re-export their `pub = true` dependency
+  - This was passed up as being too noisy, especially when dealing with facade crates, those that fully re-export their `public = true` dependency
-- We leave whether `pub` is in the Index as unspecified
+- We leave whether `public` is in the Index as unspecified
   - It isn't strictly needed now
   - It would make `cargo add` easier
-  - If we rely on `pub` in the resolver, we might need it but we can always backfill it
+  - If we rely on `public` in the resolver, we might need it but we can always backfill it
   - Parts of the implementation are already there from the original RFC

 ## Minimal version resolution